 “ One of the problems in American corporations is a tendency for the CEO to be come isolated, to surround himself with people who won’t argue with him.
 He hears only what he wants to hear within the company.
 When that happens you are on the way to developing corporate cancer. --Ed Carlson CEO United Airlines

 For instance, you want people to be fully involved and fully committed.
 The question you need to ask is how involved are you?
 Are you ensconced in the corner office or are you out and about with the troops?
 Committed and involved people feel free to disagree.
 Do you allow the creative tension of dissent?
 To what extent do you get real feedback from the line people or your customers directly?

 You cannot focus your attention on everything.
-Here are two particularly useful attentional focuses that engender High Performance Leadership
+Here are four particularly useful attentional focuses that engender High Performance Leadership

-Focus on building on strengths or positives.
-Focus on doing what you do best.
-Focus on helping others do what they do best. (as opposed to trying to fix weakness).
+a) Focus on taking action. b) Focus on building on strengths or positives. c) Focus on doing what you do best. d) Focus on helping others do what they do best. (as opposed to trying to fix weakness).
 Peter Drucker said “Feed opportunities and starve problems”